Removals Southampton

 It provides local hospital services to 500,000 people.
 Other major employers are Ericsson, Fors, and the Ordnance Survey.

-The opening of Westquay Shopping Centre in 2000 and its recent further development over the past two years, has also given rise to many employment opportunities.
+The opening of Westquay Shopping Centre in 2000 and its recent further development over the past few years, has also given rise to many employment opportunities.

 The city’s council has plans to expand in the future, paving the way for even more retail and leisure opportunities.